hesthub/iac/osx/blog-part2.md

 ### including roles dynamicly

-Roles can also be dynamicly included in our tasks using the "include_role".
+Roles can also be dynamicly included amoung our tasks using the "include_role".
 These roles will be determined at runtime, and runs at the task level of our playbook.

 The main advantage of dynamic roles is the flexibilty it provides, allowing us to conditionally import roles, by using Ansible facts and "when" statements:

 ``` yaml